turbo-eth/template-web3-app/integrations/livepeer/README.md

 `CreateStream`
 A React component that sets up a livestream.
 The user is prompted to provide a name for the stream and upon creation with useCreateStream hook, instructions are given on how to setup the stream using OBS or Browser.
 The component also handles copying the streaming details to the clipboard for easy configuration.
 In case the user does not have an API key set for Livepeer, a form is rendered to collect the key.

+`DialogStopStream`
+A React component that displays a dialog to confirm if the user wants to end the Broser Livestream.
+Once the user confirms, the Broadcast component is unmounted as the route is set to `/integration/livepeer/livestream/`

 `FormLivepeerApiKey`
 A React component that displays a form to collect the user's Livepeer API key.
 Once the form is submitted, the key is validated and saved if it is correct.
 The user is alerted if the key is invalid or if there are any other errors.
 If no key is set, a persistent notification prompts the user to set the key.